 Simple English definitions for legal terms

-Read a random definition: in paper
+Read a random definition: home-port doctrine

 The Sergeant Schultz defense is when someone accused of a crime says they didn't know anything about it.
 It's like when Sergeant Schultz from the TV show Hogan's Heroes would say "I see nothing, I hear nothing, I know nothing" to avoid getting in trouble.
 The defendant is basically saying they weren't involved in any wrongdoing and didn't have any knowledge of it.